talwrii/short_schema/README.md

  * https://github.com/zweifisch/yaddle-py
  * https://github.com/zweifisch/kontur

-This tool very extends the work of [genson](https://github.com/wolverdude/genson/) and was created in the context of using this tool.
+This tool very much extends the work of [genson](https://github.com/wolverdude/genson/) and was created in the context of using this tool.